 A location into which the result is stored.
 If provided, it must have a shape that the inputs broadcast to.
 If not provided or None, a freshly-allocated array is returned.
 A tuple (possible only as a keyword argument) must have length equal to the number of outputs.

 This condition is broadcast over the input.
 At locations where the condition is True, the out array will be set to the ufunc result.
 Elsewhere, the out array will retain its original value.
 Note that if an uninitialized out array is created via the default

 out=None, locations within it where the condition is False will remain uninitialized.

 For other keyword-only arguments, see the ufunc docs.

-Boolean result with the same shape as x1 and x2 of the logical OR operation on elements of x1 and x2.
+Boolean result of the logical OR operation applied to the elements of x1 and x2; the shape is determined by broadcasting.
 This is a scalar if both x1 and x2 are scalars.

 >>> np.logical_or(True, False) True >>> np.logical_or([True, False], [False, False]) array([ True, False])

 >>> x = np.arange(5) >>> np.logical_or(x < 1, x > 3) array([ True, False, False, False, True])

 |operator can be used as a shorthand for

 >>> a = np.array([True, False]) >>> b = np.array([False, False]) >>> a | b array([ True, False])